sveinung/writings/maintainable_backbone_tests.md

 -----------

 Throughout this blog post we'll use a simple library application as an example.
-In this library app the user can view a list of books:
+In this app a user can view a list of books:

 ![The library app](pageobjects/img/1-library.png?raw=true)